 They are more concise and to the point.
 A standard one-minute ANR is about 125 words.
 Timing is critical because broadcasters must fit their message into a rigid time frame that is measured down to the second.

 ANRs are more conversational and partial or incomplete sentences are acceptable.
-Standard new releases are more formal and use standard English grammar and punctuation.
+Standard news releases are more formal and use standard English grammar and punctuation.
 Sentences often contain dependent and independent clauses.

 Radio stations will only accept audio news releases that meet professional broadcast standards.
-The first step, then, is selecting a vendor with broadcast journalism and public relations experience, says Shel Lustig, president/co-founder of MediaTracks Communications.
+If your department or agency does not have experience or skills in producing broadcast-quality audio, then the first step is to select a vendor with broadcast journalism and public relations experience, says Shel Lustig, president/co-founder of MediaTracks Communications.
 In a LinkedIn Pulse article, Lustig recommends researching three areas about vendors.

 Service.
 Find out precisely what their services include.
 Do their fees cover writing, revisions, recording, producing, distribution and reporting?
 What about studio costs and voice-over talent?
 Are there add-on fees, such as charges for last minute changes?